vincentarthur/VeoSpark/README.md

 ## Change Log

 - **v2.2**
+    - Integrated the **Veo 3.1 model** and introduced several new video generation features:
+        - **First & Last Frame Generation**: Allows users to specify the starting and ending frames of a video for more creative control.
+        - **Reference Image Support**: Users can now provide a reference image to guide the generation process.
+        - UI enhancements and feature refinements for the new capabilities.
+    - Implemented a session-level cache for the "My History" page to persist data when navigating away and returning, improving user experience and performance.
     - Implement **Mutiple Images** generation for Image Enrichment, supporting selectable output sample count.
     - Support AspectRatio for Image Enrichment
     - Added **Video & Image Similarity Search** to the "My History" page, allowing users to find visually similar content using text descriptions.
 This feature is powered by vector search in Google BigQuery.